-As indicated in the Submissions section, to guarantee the high standard of publications all submitted essays have to undergo a double-blind review process.
+As indicated in the Submissions section, to guarantee the high standard of publications, all essays approved at the editorial level have to undergo a double-blind review process.
 Each text (apart from discussion papers and book reviews) will be evaluated independently by two recognized experts in a given subject matter field.
 Based on the referees’ recommendations and suggestions, the Editor-in-Chief makes the final decision regarding the publication.

 The review process will be based on the following rules: